Electronic chiralization as an indicator of the anomalous Hall effect in unconventional magnetic systems: AHE induced by magnetic charge

-\textit{Skew scattering by magnetic charge---}In this section we predict an extrinsic contribution to the AHE by magnetic charge through skew scattering.
+In this subsection we predict an extrinsic contribution to the AHE by magnetic charge through skew scattering.
 Again motivated by the expression of $\boldsymbol{\chi}_1$, we consider the following model of 2D Dirac electrons with Rashba-type spin-momentum locking scattered by a magnetic charge whose magnetic field is truncated at finite radius $R$: